libcurl error codes

 Not enough memory was available.
 (Added in 7.12.0)

-An argument that should be a CURLU pointer was passed in as a NULL.
+An invalid CURLU pointer was passed as argument.

 A malformed input was passed to a URL API function.